gitzilla404/APB-Protocol/README.md

+AMBA APB Protocol in Verilog
->> Overview
+Overview
 The Advanced Peripheral Bus (APB) is part of the AMBA (Advanced Microcontroller Bus Architecture) family designed by ARM.
 APB is a low-power, low-complexity, and high-performance bus protocol mainly used to connect simple peripheral devices like UARTs, timers, or GPIOs in a microcontroller-based system.

 Key features of the APB protocol:

-Simple and low-latency interface
+Simple and low-latency interface.

-Designed for low-bandwidth communication
+Designed for low-bandwidth communication.

-Uses a 3-phase transfer: IDLE → SETUP → ACCESS
+Uses a 3-phase transfer: IDLE → SETUP → ACCESS.

-Does not support pipelining, making it suitable for control-oriented interfaces
+Does not support pipelining, making it suitable for control-oriented interfaces.

-Works with signals like PADDR, PWDATA, PWRITE, PSEL, PENABLE, PRDATA, PREADY, and PSLVERR
+Works with signals like PADDR, PWDATA, PWRITE, PSEL, PENABLE, PRDATA, PREADY, and PSLVERR.

->> Project Description
+Project Description
 This repository provides a Verilog implementation of the APB protocol including:

 A 3-state finite state machine (IDLE, SETUP, ACCESS) modeling APB master logic.